evo4ce/burpcommander/README.md

 # burpcommander
-**Python** command-line interface to Burp Suite's REST API.
+A **Python** command-line interface to Burp Suite's REST API.
 This is a fork of [BurpCommander](https://github.com/pentestgeek/burpcommander) by pentestgeek but developed in python.

 # Usage
 ```